 Some pet owners with older dogs may notice that their dog is suddenly drinking a lot more water.
 Taking note of this increase in fluid intake is important and may be an indicator of a health condition.
 No matter what age your pet is, a noticeable increase in water intake (drinking) and subsequently increased urination often means there is an underlying medical problem.
-If your animal is on a medication such as Prednisone, that may already impact fluid intake (and output), so speak to your doctor about changes to your medicated dog.
+If your animal is on a medication such as Prednisone, that may already impact fluid intake (and output), so speak to your veterinarian about changes to your medicated dog.

 A change in drinking or urinary habits, such as urinating in the house or where the pet sleeps (leaking), increased urge to urinate, or very diluted urine needs to be evaluated as soon as possible.
 Increased water intake can be a sign of many different diseases, including, but not limited to; dehydration, kidney failure, Cushing's disease, Diabetes, Hyperthyroidism, kidney disease or urinary tract infection, and Pyometra (infection of the uterus) to name a few.

 Diet and environment will cause some differences in water requirements, but an average daily intake for dogs and cats should be about 1 ounce of water per 1 pound of weight.
 For reference, a 10-pound dog would need a little more than one cup of water a day.
 Do note that some of the daily fluid intake will be found in food too, especially with a moist diet, such as canned or raw food versus kibble.
 Puppies and kittens have a higher fluid requirement.
 If you notice a change in your pet's fluid intake (and subsequently show increased urine output or increased urinary accidents) call your veterinarian for an examination.